Why Create a Cohabitation & Dissolution Agreement?

 do not apply to other couples living together.
 This can lead to complex

-and overwhelming issues involving the division of assets, child custody,
+and overwhelming issues involving the division of assets,

-in the future, consider creating a cohabitation or dissolution agreement.
+consider creating a cohabitation or dissolution agreement.

 Advantages of a cohabitation agreement include: